 The start point of this Roaches walk is at the gate from Roach Road onto the pathway near the Don Whillians Memorial Hut.
 The GPS coordinates for this are 53.156125, -1.995206 or the Ordnance Survey grid reference is SK 00418 62111.

 One of the great things about this walk (aside from the STUNNING views) is that it is very easy to follow!
 Nevertheless, to get you off to a good start and give you an overview of the walk, I’ve included the directions below.
+For best results, combine these directions with The Roaches map to avoid errors in navigation.

 Step 1 – Getting to the Ridgeline